 Canadensis: The Garden of Canada will offer a unique place to celebrate our great natural heritage and demonstrate our ongoing commitment to sustainability in the context of climate change.

 Ottawa is the only G20 capital that has no botanical garden to display, interpret and promote Canada’s botanical diversity and beauty, as well as Canada’s vast horticultural, agricultural and arboricultural knowledge and expertise.

 All life depends on plants.
 Botany matters.
 In today’s world, where environmental systems are increasingly interdependent, living plants are literally the “lungs” of the planet.
 They provide all of our food directly or indirectly.
 Plants provide most of the medicine used throughout the world as well as the building of raw materials and sources of many kinds of products, many of which we have yet to recognize or develop.
 Plants beautify and enrich our lives and give peace to our souls and facilitate our ability to envisage a more complete and richer future.

-Our garden will have the most plants from all parts of Canada in one location, for the purposes of education, research, conservation and public enjoyment.
-Plants will be curated and cared for as a collection in a living museum.
+Our botanical garden will focus on displaying plants from all parts of Canada throughout the gardens, providing a unique venue for education, research, conservation and public enjoyment.
+Plants will be curated as collections within a living museum.

 Education in Environmental Stewardship

 In cooperation with Agriculture and Agri-Food Canada, the Arboretum, The Fletcher Wildlife Garden, and the Central Experimental Farm, Canadensis garden will be a public showcase for relevant research underway for our changing times.